DonghaoWu/MERN-Doc-V1/README.md

 # MERN-Template

-## In this app, I try to build a MERN stack template, which tech stack are MongoDB, Node.js, Express.js, React.js, and Redux.js.
+## In this app, I try to build a MERN stack template, which tech stack are
+- MongoDB,
+- Node.js,
+- Express.js,
+- React.js,
+- Redux.js.

 ## `Section: Backend`